Metrizable uniform spaces: Uniform ANRs

 \begin{theorem} Let $X$ be a metrizable uniform space.
 Then $X$ is a uniform ANR if and only if $X$ is uniformly locally contractible and satisfies the Hahn property. \end{theorem}

 This improves on the metrizable case of Isbell's characterization of ANRUs \cite[4.3]{I2}, which additionally involved the homotopy extension property (see Lemma \ref{Borsuk} below).

-A few months after having written up the proof of Theorem \ref{LCU+Hahn}, the author discovered that a slightly weakened version of its compact case (with uniform local equiconnectedness in place of uniform local contractibility) is found in \cite[Theorem 3.2]{Du2}, and a rather similar characterization of non-uniform ANRs is stated without proof in \cite[Theorem 3.7]{AR} (some relevant ideas can be found also in Theorems 3.2 and 4.8 in \cite{AR}).
+A few months after having written up the proof of Theorem \ref{LCU+Hahn}, the author discovered that the compact case is contained in \cite[Theorem 3.2]{Du2}, and a rather similar characterization of non-uniform ANRs is stated without proof in \cite[Theorem 3.7]{AR} (some relevant ideas can be found also in Theorems 3.2 and 4.8 in \cite{AR}).

 A strengthened form of Theorem \ref{LCU+Hahn} is given in Theorem \ref{approaching uniform local contractibility}(c) below.

 \begin{proof} If $X$ is a uniform ANR, it is uniformly locally contractible by Lemma \ref{LCU}(a) and satisfies the Hahn property by Lemma \ref{Hahn}(a).